Software security updates

 Please follow the instructions for your operating system below in order to run Windows Updates.

-**If you are using a PC that is connected to the main Trinity network in offices and labs then please follow the instructions listed above in the section titled How to get Automatic Windows Updates for computers on main Trinity data network (SCCM).
+**If you are using a PC that is connected to the main Trinity network in offices and labs then please follow the instructions listed above in the section titled 'Using SCCM to get Automatic Windows Updates for computers on main Trinity data network and VPN'.
 Setting up your PC to obtain automatic updates via the SCCM service will ensure you receive Windows Updates which have been tested prior to being made available by IT Services.

 - Click the Start button (Windows icon) and choose Settings